ottobunge/Assistant/Readme.md

 ---

-Thank you for checking out the Intelligent Chat Application!
+Thank you for checking out the Assistant!
 We hope it helps you build amazing chat experiences. 🚀